-It’s still bitter cold here in Ohio, but I know spring will come out to play soon!
-And I want you and me to be ready.
-Last week I previewed lots of spring fashion and beauty trends for the 40+ woman.
-This week we’re going to develop a strategy for building a beautiful spring wardrobe that will work for you.
+It’s still cold here in Ohio, but I know spring will come out to play soon!
+And I want you and me to be fashionably ready.
+Recently I’ve previewed lots of spring fashion trends for 2022.
+Monday I shared what I consider to be closet essentials for spring.
+Yesterday I shared a video about putting together great spring outfits from the simplest separates in your wardrobe.
+And today we’re going to develop a strategy for building a beautiful spring wardrobe that will work for you.
 I’m sharing how to plan and shop for your spring wardrobe.

 Let’s get started today with How to Plan & Shop for Your Spring Wardrobe.
 I have a step-by-step plan to help you: